-Generally, payments from the Plan are made in a single lump sum upon a participant's retirement, termination or disability.
-However, upon death of a participant, the surviving spouse or other designated beneficiary may choose to receive annual installment payments, up to a maximum of 10, from the Plan.
+Upon retirement, termination or disability, participants may elect to receive payment from the Plan in a lump-sum distribution or annual installments, up to a maximum of 10, from the Plan.
+Upon death of a participant, the surviving spouse or other designated beneficiary may choose to receive annual installment payments, up to a maximum of 10, from the Plan.
 Participants may elect to receive in-service withdrawals from their "After-Tax" account balances.